7.0.0 Release Notes

 - Server-Sent Events in Java (SSE)

 - An implementation of the Server-Sent Event Model in Java is provided for customers working with mobile and rich clients.
 This includes only the server implementation.
-This is a technical preview only.
+This is a Technology Preview only.

 - Microsoft Azure Discovery Protocol

-AZURE_PINGdiscovery protocol for Microsoft Azure has undergone minimal testing and is available for technical preview only in JBoss EAP 7.
+AZURE_PINGdiscovery protocol for Microsoft Azure has undergone minimal testing and is available for Technology Preview only in JBoss EAP 7.
 For more information, see JBEAP-3327 and the

 - JBoss EAP Container Image